-131. Where they are approved by the PRA, UK firms are able in principle to use internal models to quantify Pillar 1 capital requirements.
-When approving internal models, the PRA will focus on ensuring that the capital requirements arising from them are appropriate when compared with other approaches, historical experience, other firms and earlier estimates of capital requirements for the same firms.
+132. Where they are approved by the PRA, UK firms are able in principle to use internal models to quantify Pillar 1 capital requirements.
+When approving internal models, the PRA's focus is on ensuring that the capital requirements arising from them are appropriate when compared with other approaches, historical experience, other firms and earlier estimates of capital requirements for the same firms.
 Firms must have their models approved by the PRA before use, and the PRA will consider withdrawing approval if it ceases to be convinced that the model is meaningfully measuring risk.
 The PRA may also choose to review a firm's approach to provisioning or its valuations of trading book and other fair-valued assets and liabilities, to identify where it is out of line with peers.

-132. For all banks, building societies and designated investment firms the PRA will undertake a regular review of a firm's capital adequacy and its approach to capital management.
-As part of this, the PRA will come to a judgement on the amount of supplementary capital required under Pillar 2A to cover risks not covered in Pillar 1 and will issue the firm with 'Individual Capital Guidance' (ICG) expressing this.
+133. For all banks, building societies and designated investment firms the PRA undertakes a regular review of a firm's capital adequacy and its approach to capital management.
+As part of this, the PRA comes to a judgement on the amount of supplementary capital required under Pillar 2A to cover risks not covered in Pillar 1 and issues the firm with 'Individual Capital Guidance' (ICG) expressing this.
 The PRA may update ICG at any time.
-At a minimum, it will update its supervisory review of firms' capital adequacy annually, although the nature of the update will vary.
-For those firms that pose the greatest risk to financial stability, it will typically be reviewed in depth every year.
-For other firms it will normally be reviewed in depth in alternate years.
-The PRA will not issue ICG for credit unions.
-At present, the FSA requires firms to submit to it their proposed Pillar 2A requirement, which the FSA then assesses and amends as appropriate.
-The PRA's approach to setting Pillar 2A will be consulted on in due course.
+It ordinarily updates its supervisory review of firms' capital adequacy annually, although the nature of the update will vary.
+For those firms that pose the greatest risk to financial stability, the ICG is typically reviewed in depth every year.
+For other firms it is normally reviewed in depth in alternate years.
+The PRA does not issue ICG for credit unions.
+The PRA intends to continue to require firms to submit their proposed Pillar 2A requirement to inform the review.
+Further information on the PRA's approach to setting Pillar 2A requirements will be communicated to firms in due course.

-133. As part of this review, the PRA will also issue firm-specific Capital Planning Buffer guidance - expressed in terms of a quality and quantity of capital to be held towards Pillar 2B - informed by stress tests and a rounded judgement of firms' business models.
-Forward-looking stress testing, tailored to firms' particular risks, will play an important part in the PRA's judgements about a firm's financial soundness in the presence of inevitable uncertainty about future risks.
-Stress tests will cover the quality of lending portfolios, the robustness of asset valuations and provisions, and the liquidity and valuations of trading portfolios.
-Stress tests will not be 'pass/fail' exercises but will instead be used to assess the balance of risks arising and will inform ongoing supervisory discussions with firms.
-The PRA will undertake detailed stress tests for the firms with the highest potential impact.
+134. As part of this review, the PRA also issues firm-specific Capital Planning Buffer guidance - expressed in terms of a quality and quantity of capital to be held towards Pillar 2B informed by stress tests and a rounded judgement of firms' business models.
+Forward-looking stress testing, tailored to firms' particular risks, plays an important part in the PRA's judgements about a firm's financial soundness in the presence of inevitable uncertainty about future risks.
+Stress tests cover the quality of lending portfolios, the robustness of asset valuations and provisions, and the liquidity and valuations of trading portfolios.
+Stress tests are not 'pass/fail' exercises but are instead used to assess the balance of risks arising and to inform ongoing supervisory discussions with firms.
+As well as expecting firms to conduct their own stress tests, the PRA undertakes detailed tests of its own for the firms with the highest potential impact.